read more New Year Workout A Guide to Kickstarting Your Fitness Journey new year workout

 4. Variety: Incorporating different forms of cardio into your routine can prevent plateaus and keep your workouts interesting.
 Try a mix of running, cycling, swimming, and other activities to engage various muscle groups.

 5. Diet: Remember that exercise alone is not enough to burn belly fat.
 Your diet plays a significant role in creating a calorie deficit.
-Focus on a balanced diet with a moderate calorie intake to support your weight loss goals.
+Focus on a balanced diet with a moderate calorie intake to support your weight loss goals and tighten loose skin.

 Combining Cardio with Strength Training To Burn Belly Fat